United States Power Squadrons

-The United States Power Squadrons (USPS) DBA America's Boating Club, is a non-profit educational organization, founded in 1914, whose mission is to improve maritime safety and enjoyability through classes in seamanship, navigation, and other related subjects.
+The United States Power Squadrons (USPS) also known as America's Boating Club, is a non-profit educational organization, founded in 1914, whose mission is to improve maritime safety and enjoyability through classes in seamanship, navigation, and other related subjects.
 The USPS comprises approximately 45,000 members organized into 450 squadrons across the United States and in some US territories.
 It is the largest U.S. non-profit boating organization and has been honored by three U.S. presidents for its civic contributions.
 Its official publication is The Ensign magazine.

 There are many educational opportunities available within the United States Power Squadrons.
 USPS offers courses that teach basic knowledge necessary to operate boats safely and legally.
 The basic course meets the requirements set forth by the National Association of State Boating Law Administrators (NASBLA).
 The United States Power Squadrons offer courses in advanced navigation using modern equipment such as GPS and Radar.
 Courses are even offered in celestial navigation.
 USPS also teaches advanced courses in Weather, Marine Engine Maintenance, Marine Electronic and Electrical Systems, Sail, and Cruise Planning.

 The United States Power Squadrons conducts vessel safety checks.
 During a vessel safety check, a qualified USPS vessel examiner will board vessels (with permission) and check for the presence and condition of various pieces of equipment required by federal and state laws for the safe operation of that particular vessel.
 A vessel safety check is provided at no charge and is not a law enforcement boarding.
 If the boat carries the proper equipment, a sticker will be awarded to display on the vessel.
 If a boat does not pass the inspection, the USPS informs the owners, but does not report its findings to any law enforcement or government agency.

 A parallel organization operates in Canada under the name Canadian Power and Sail Squadrons (CPS) in English and Escadrilles canadiennes de plaisance (ECP) in French.
 It was founded as an offshoot of USPS in 1938.